 ON e.DeptId = d.Id;

-Now run the below query to show the records from the [vw_tblEmployee_Department] complex view.
+We can simply run the below Select query to display the records from the complex view [vw_tblEmployee_Department].

 SELECT * FROM vw_tblEmployee_Department;